-\paragraph{Intent Launderer.} We leverage GPT-5.1 (\texttt{gpt-5.1-2025-11-13}) \citep{openai_gpt51_system_card_addendum_2025} with an 8-shot ICL setup as the intent launderer.
+\paragraph{Intent Launderer.} We use GPT-5.1 (\texttt{gpt-5.1-2025-11-13}) \citep{openai_gpt51_system_card_addendum_2025} with an 8-shot ICL setup as the intent launderer.
 For jailbreaking, the same model and ICL setup are used to regenerate failed revisions at each iteration.
-We set the reasoning effort to \texttt{none}, cap output at 2048 tokens, and use default values for all other decoding hyperparameters.
+We set reasoning effort to \texttt{none}, cap the output at 2048 tokens, and use default values for all other decoding hyperparameters.

-\paragraph{LLM as a Judge.} We employ GPT-5.1 (\texttt{gpt-5.1-2025-11-13}) as a powerful judge to evaluate both safety and practicality when intent laundering is applied.
+\paragraph{LLM as a Judge.} We use GPT-5.1 (\texttt{gpt-5.1-2025-11-13}) as a powerful judge to evaluate both safety and practicality when intent laundering is applied.
 Each evaluation is run independently in a zero-shot setting using separate model calls.
 All hyperparameters match those of the intent launderer setup, except that the output is capped at 1024 tokens.
 We report details on the agreement between LLM-based and human evaluations for both safety and practicality in Appendix~\ref{app:agreement-analysis}.

 For safety evaluation on the original attacks (data points), where intent laundering is \textit{not} applied, we use the standard ASR metric along with the same five-point Likert scale described in Subsection~\ref{subsec:evaluation} under \textit{Safety Evaluation}.
 The corresponding prompt is shown in Figure~\ref{fig:regular-safety-eval-prompt} in Appendix~\ref{app:prompts}.
 We follow the same categorization scheme used for intent-laundered attacks: an attack is considered successful if its response is labeled as \textit{extremely unsafe}, \textit{highly unsafe}, or \textit{unsafe}.
 As before, all hyperparameters are identical to those of the intent launderer setup, except that the output is limited to 1024 tokens.